giovcandido/prototypical-networks/README.md

 After the download is complete, we can train a model on omniglot.

 The training.py script takes two arguments: -m/--model and -d/--dataset.
 It's important to say that for both arguments there are two possible values.

+For the first one, these values are:
+- vanilla;
+- random_weights.

-For the first one, these values are: vanilla and random_weights.
-As for the latter, the values are: omniglot and mini_imagenet.
+As for the latter, the values are:
+- omniglot;
+- mini_imagenet.

 Since we have downloaded omniglot, let's run:
 ```bash